laravel/docs/cashier-paddle.md

 Paddle can notify your application of a variety of events via webhooks.
 By default, a route that points to Cashier's webhook controller is registered by the Cashier service provider.
 This controller will handle all incoming webhook requests.

-By default, this controller will automatically handle cancelling subscriptions that have too many failed charges ([as defined by your Paddle subscription settings](https://vendors.paddle.com/subscription-settings)), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like.
+By default, this controller will automatically handle cancelling subscriptions that have too many failed charges ([as defined by your Paddle dunning settings](https://vendors.paddle.com/recover-settings#dunning-form-id)), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like.

 To ensure your application can handle Paddle webhooks, be sure to [configure the webhook URL in the Paddle control panel](https://vendors.paddle.com/alerts-webhooks).
 By default, Cashier's webhook controller responds to the `/paddle/webhook` URL path.
 The full list of all webhooks you should enable in the Paddle control panel are: